 Strapped bundles of plastics waste materials.
 They simplify transportation, handling and storage.

-A method of fabrication in which a warm plastic hollow tube is placed between the two halves of a mold cavity and forced to assume the shape of that mold cavity by use of internal pressure.
+Method of fabrication in which a warm plastic hollow tube is placed between the two halves of a mould cavity and forced to assume the shape of that mould cavity by use of internal pressure.
 This process forms hollow articles such as bottles, tanks, etc.

 Any type of waste product that, due to its large size, cannot be accepted by regular waste collection.